deepinsight/mxnet-operator/README.md

 So that users don't need to depend on cluster level logging just to see basic logs.

-In the current implementation, pods aren't deleted until the TfJob is deleted.
+In the current implementation, pods aren't deleted until the MxJob is deleted.
 This allows standard out/error to be fetched via kubectl.
-Unfortunately, this leaves PODs in the RUNNING state when the TfJob is marked as done which is confusing.
+Unfortunately, this leaves PODs in the RUNNING state when the MxJob is marked as done which is confusing.

 ### Status information